Skip to main

 Outreach

-We support diverse youth, families, and older adults and promote positive mental and behavioral health outcomes.
+Through community partnerships, we support diverse youth, families, and older adults and promote positive mental and behavioral health outcomes.
+Students are actively engaged and shape programs in meaningful ways that support community partners.

 RAM Scholars is an inclusive college program for adults with an intellectual disability who would like to build career-related skills.
 The program offers inclusive training with individualized support in the field of agricultural sciences and related STEM fields to individuals with intellectual disabilities who are 18 years or older.